RenderKit/oidn/README.md

     application.

-  - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, ON by default).
+  - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

   - `OIDN_APPS`: Enable building example and test applications (ON by default).